Every Business Owner Exits Eventually

 Tax and Structure Readiness

-Entity structure reviewed for exit tax efficiencyYour CPA has modeled after-tax proceeds under your current structure and the alternatives, in writing, with numbers.
+Entity structure reviewed for exit tax efficiencyYour CPA has modeled after-tax proceeds under your current structure and the alternatives, in writing.

-A written model of your current exit tax exposureCovering federal, state, NIIT, and recapture taxes on your current structure
+A written model of your current exit tax exposureCovering all applicable federal and state taxes on your current structure

 Pre-sale wealth structure in motion or under evaluationFunded during business years, not after the wire hits